tommyktech/YouTubeNotInterestedButton/README.md

 There are two buttons:

-- The left button only acts as “Not Interested”.
+- The left button performs only the “Not Interested” action.
-- The right button acts as “Not Interested” → “Tell us why” → “I’ve already watched this video” in sequence.
+- The right button performs the sequence: “Not Interested” → “Tell us why” → “I’ve already watched this video”.

 Use this script to help adjust your YouTube recommendations.